TezBaydu/Milestone-Project-1-Band/README.md

 ### Music

 - Reviews of music.
-List of Albums and tracks.
+- List of albums and tracks.
 - Images of album covers.
 - Downloadable music content.
 - Clicking on album or song title gives option to purchase and download or listen via Music streaming service (Spotify, Deezer, Apple)

 ### Events

-- List of events performed.
-- Reviews of band performances.
+- Reviews of past band performances.
 - Calendar of Events
     * Ticket purchase button for each.
     * Places clicked links to venue and map location.